 Private forensic companies: Consulting firms and private laboratories may offer exposure to digital forensics, forensic accounting, civil litigation support, and corporate investigations.

-Which universities offer strong forensic science programs?
+Which universities are known for forensic science programs?

 Pennsylvania State University: Offers FEPAC-accredited forensic science programs with biology and chemistry tracks.